pc2748/TodoMSTU5003/README.md

 - Try calling some of the functions directly from the console.
 Some will work.
 Some won't.
   - Explain what you find.

+- Look at the function declarations in the `todos.js` file.
+	- Where is each function, actually called?
+	- When is each function, actually called?
+	- What parameter(s) does that function have?
+	- What is the argument that is passed into the function when it is called?

 - Use the console (in Chrome devtools) to `console.log()` and `console.dir()` the following.
 What is the difference between `console.log` and `console.dir` and why is `console.dir` kind of more useful for looking at some kinds of data?
     ```javascript=
     console.log(data);